kmamal/node-sdl/examples/README.md

 ## [12.
 Packaging for distribution](https://github.com/kmamal/node-sdl/tree/master/examples/12-packaging)

 Eventually you might want to make your application available for download somewhere.
 Publishing as an npm package is an option, but requires that you users are already familiar with Node.js.
 A more traditional option is to just include all your dependencies in a `.zip` file and distribute that.
 This example shows how you would setup a project for exactly this use-case.
-I'm using [`@kmamal/publisher`](https://github.com/kmamal/publisher#readme) here, but other packagers should work as well.
-There's also a github workflow file that builds and bundles the project for all supported platforms.
+I'm using [`@kmamal/packager`](https://github.com/kmamal/packager#readme) here, but other packagers should work as well.
+There's also a [github workflow file](https://github.com/kmamal/node-sdl/tree/master/examples/12-packaging/.github/workflows/build.yml) that builds and bundles the project for all supported platforms.

 // TODO: more